3.2.5 The 1980s: ecological problems on a global scale

 A second reason for the explosion in ecological concern during the 1980s was growing recognition of the real possibility that human activities are affecting the atmosphere in potentially a much more serious way than the hole in the ozone layer.
 This is that among the by-products of many human activities are gases that are accumulating in the atmosphere, causing it to act more and more like a greenhouse around the planet.

 To give a bit more detail, the most significant such gases are carbon dioxide and methane.
 Carbon dioxide emissions come from energy generation and transport among other things.
-Cattle farming is a big source of methane.
+A big source of methane is cattle farming.
 If the concentration of greenhouse gases in the atmosphere rises, it stops heat that accumulates around the earth’s surface from leaving the planet.
 Therefore the earth’s overall temperature slowly rises.
 In other words, ‘global warming’ takes place.
 There are also other effects on the climate, because, for example, global warming means that sea temperatures rise.
-Such effects include more frequent severe weather (such as hurricanes), and, scientists believe, changes in ocean currents, such as the Gulf Stream in the Atlantic which gives Britain and Ireland a warmer climate than they would otherwise have.
+Such effects include more frequent severe weather (such as hurricanes) and, scientists believe, changes in ocean currents, such as the Gulf Stream in the Atlantic which gives Britain and Ireland a warmer climate than they would otherwise have.
 Moreover, as global warming takes place, the polar ice caps are expected slowly to melt, which could raise sea levels significantly and lead to inundation of large areas of low-lying land.

 That is the theory of human-induced global warming and its effects.
-While the extent of the evidence for this actually taking place is still subject to some dispute, it was during the 1980s that many people began to examine the emerging evidence and became convinced that there is a really major problem that could not be ignored.
+While the extent of the evidence for this actually taking place has been subject to some dispute, it was during the 1980s that many people began to examine the emerging evidence and became convinced that there is a really major problem that could not be ignored.

 Just one notable ‘convert’ to this understanding was the then British Prime Minister, Margaret Thatcher, who represented a party which had not previously been known for great concern about ecological issues.
-Thatcher was trained initially as a chemist and, having examined the claims about possible global warming, she became the first major world statesperson to address the issue when she made a speech on it and other environmental problems in London in the same year as the Philippine Bishops published their document, 1988.
+Thatcher was trained initially as a chemist and, having examined the claims about possible global warming, she became the first major world statesperson to address the issue when she made a speech on environmental problems in London in 1988, the same year as the Philippine Bishops published their document.
 While emphasising the need for caution about the scientific evidence, she addressed the issue again in 1989 and 1990.

 Optional reading (3pp)

-Section on ‘The Environment’ in speech by Margaret Thatcher to the Royal Society, Sep.
-2008, at:
+Section on ‘The Environment’ in Speech to the Royal Society by Margaret Thatcher, Sep.
+2008

 The other two speeches mentioned in the text above can also be accessed at www.margaretthatcher.org/speeches/.
 Their dates were 8 Nov.
 1989 and 4 Nov.
 1990 – the latter was three weeks before she resigned from being Prime Minister.